 7. Glow sticks and glowing necklaces

-Get prepped and proactive
+Get prepped and be proactive

-Fireworks season and summer celebrations are a time when all dog parents need to be extra vigilant to help keep their dogs safe, calm, and anxiety free.
-By planning ahead, speaking with your vet about strategies to calm your dog during fireworks, and knowing all the other hidden dangers for dogs lurking in our summer celebrations, you’ll be pet prepped.
-You and your dog can enjoy a happier, safer, and healthier summer together.
-And that is brighter and better than even the biggest fireworks display.
+Fireworks season and summer celebrations are a time when all dog parents need to be extra vigilant to help keep their dogs safe, calm, and anxiety-free.
+By planning ahead, speaking with your vet about strategies to calm your dog during fireworks, and knowing all the other hidden dangers for dogs lurking in our summer celebrations, you’ll be prepared for anything.

 What fireworks or summer safety concerns do you have for your dog?